vesselinv/glove/README.md

 # What words relate to atom like quantum relates to physics?

 model.analogy_words('quantum', 'physics', 'atom') # => {"electron"=>0.9858380292886947, "energi"=>0.9815122410243475, "photon"=>0.9665073849076669}

+# Save the trained matrices and vectors for later usage in bianry formats

+model.save('corpus.bin', 'cooc-matrix.bin', 'word-vec.bin', 'word-biases.bin')

+# Later on create a new onstance and call #load

+model = Glove::Model.new
+model.load('corpus.bin', 'cooc-matrix.bin', 'word-vec.bin', 'word-biases.bin')
 ```

 ## TODO

 - Improve test coverage
 - Perform test and benchmark with texts containing more than 25K words.
+- Saving/loading of matrix and vector files
+- Word Vector graphs
 - Add stop words filtering in Glove::Parser

 ## Contributing